Which? testing reveals two new Don’t Buy cars – Which? News

 For all intents and purposes, the Passat GTE estate is a top-of-the-line Passat Estate with boatloads of kit.
 But it has one key difference – it’s a plug-in hybrid.

-It has a hefty battery pack helping out the petrol engine with the aim of increasing fuel-economy.
+It has a hefty battery pack helping out the petrol engine with the aim of increasing fuel economy.
 You can charge it from the mains and take advantage of the government’s plug-in grant to save yourself £2,500.

 The GTE Advance is where you’ll see the fanciest extras, such as a panoramic roof and a 360-degree camera that gives you a view right around the car, which is useful when you’re parking because this car’s footprint isn’t small.

-It’s big outside and in, though you will need to concede some boot space to the battery – it has to go somewhere.
+It’s big outside and in, although you will need to concede some boot space to the battery – it has to go somewhere.

-The big question is whether the extra you pay for the GTE version is worth it over getting a conventionally-powered Passat Estate, particularly now that petrol engines are back on the menu following the brand’s well-publicised dieselgate scandal.
+The big question is whether the extra you pay for the GTE version is worth it over getting a conventionally powered Passat Estate, particularly now that petrol engines are back on the menu following the brand’s well-publicised dieselgate scandal.
 We’ve done our own mpg tests on the hybrid to see just how big an improvement the new engine makes on fuel economy.

-Find out if the difference is significant in our VW Passat GTE Estate review.
+Find out whether the difference is significant in our VW Passat GTE Estate review.

 Suzuki Ignis

-The Ignis is styled like an SUV, but it looks like a toy compared to the likes of a Range Rover.
+The Ignis is styled like an SUV, but it looks like a toy compared with the likes of a Range Rover.
 It’s a good thing, too, since it’s designed for navigating narrow city streets.

-It’s a small car by design, but it’s still bigger than many other cars in its class and you can even buy a 4×4 version if you need the security of additional traction in slippery conditions.
+It’s a small car by design, but it’s still bigger than many other cars in its class, and you can even buy a 4×4 version if you need the security of additional traction in slippery conditions.

 The power may go to all four wheels, but that won’t count for much if the engine can’t handle it.
-Depending which trim level you go for, you’ll get the option of a 1.2 litre dualjet petrol engine or the SHVS hybrid engine.
+Depending which trim level you go for, you’ll get the option of a 1.2-litre dualjet petrol engine or the SHVS hybrid engine.
 The latter is a mild hybrid, which means it doesn’t offer any form of battery-only propulsion, and it helps the petrol engine out at low speeds.

-A 1.2 litre engine may be enough to keep the Ignis motoring around town, but off-road and on a motorway could be a different story.
+A 1.2-litre engine may be enough to keep the Ignis motoring around town, but off-road and on a motorway could be a different story.

-Head to our Suzuki Ignis review to see if this city car, with 4×4 aspirations, is a refined gem or a trundling dud.
+Head to our Suzuki Ignis review to see whether this city car with 4×4 aspirations is a refined gem or a trundling dud.

 Fiat 124 Spider

-Fiat’s aggressive looking sports car wants to steal some of the limelight from the Mazda MX-5.
+Fiat’s aggressive-looking sports car wants to steal some of the limelight from the Mazda MX-5.
 With its classically proportioned roadster styling, it’s an attractive car that should appeal to anyone in the market for a compact, nippy convertible.

 Practicality isn’t its strong suit, of course, and you shouldn’t buy one of these if you’re looking for legroom or boot space.
-It’s the drive that matters most and we pay extra attention to how sports car handle and how enjoyable they are to drive, whether you’re cruising down a coastal road, weaving through mountain passes or heading down to Asda.
+It’s the drive that matters most, and we pay extra attention to how sports cars handle and how enjoyable they are to drive, whether you’re cruising down a coastal road, weaving through mountain passes or heading down to Asda.

 It’s built in the same factory as the Mazda MX-5, but Fiat put in its own engine, so the two cars do feel different to drive.
 But which is more agile, quick and fun?
-Read our full verdict of the Fiat 124 Spider and see if the Mazda MX-5 has cause for concern.
+Read our full verdict on the Fiat 124 Spider and see whether the Mazda MX-5 has cause for concern.

 New electric car announcements

 We’ve seen a spate of announcements from big manufacturers about their plans for electric vehicles.
-Most recently, it was Jaguar Land Rover which revealed it would only make hybrid and electric cars from 2020.
+Most recently, it was Jaguar Land Rover that revealed it would make only hybrid and electric cars from 2020.

-The deadline is sooner than we expected, given how it has been less than a year since the company unveiled its first electric concept car, the I-PACE.
+The deadline is sooner than we expected, given that it has been less than a year since the company unveiled its first electric concept car, the I-Pace.

-Still, it’s not as quick a turn around as Volvo, which pledged to only manufacture electric cars from 2019.
+Still, it’s not as quick a turnaround as Volvo, which pledged to only manufacture electric cars from 2019.
 The Swedish brand will make some hybrid cars, but the focus will be on electric models.

-Other manufacturers have shown their support for electric cars, though not as emphatically as Volvo or Jaguar Land Rover.
-BMW said it will have 25 electric cars on sale by 2025, though only 12 or so will be fully electric.
+Other manufacturers have shown their support for electric cars, although not as emphatically as Volvo or Jaguar Land Rover.
+BMW said it will have 25 electric cars on sale by 2025, although only 12 or so will be fully electric.

 Nissan also announced the new Leaf earlier this month.
-The all-electric car, which is significantly better looking than its predecessor, also has improved range.
+This all-electric car, which is significantly better looking than its predecessor, also has improved range.
 Nissan claims you’ll be able to travel 50% further on a full charge.

 More intriguing is the new one-pedal system.
-The ‘e-Pedal’ starts the car, and controls braking and acceleration.
-There is a standard brake pedal, too, if you’re a traditionalist.
-But Nissan says the new pedal will improve efficiency.
+The ‘e-Pedal’ starts the car and controls braking and acceleration.
+There is a standard brake pedal, too, if you’re a traditionalist, but Nissan says the new pedal will improve efficiency.

 It remains to be seen how long it will take other manufacturers to follow Volvo’s lead.
-But with China (where more cars are sold than anywhere else in the world) and France joining the UK in banning diesel and petrol cars by 2040, and Norway phasing out traditional fuel cars by 2025, they will all need to act sooner rather than later.
+But with China (where more cars are sold than anywhere else in the world) and France joining the UK in banning diesel and petrol cars by 2040, and Norway phasing out traditional-fuel cars by 2025, they will all need to act sooner rather than later.

 Ready to make the switch?
 See the best electric cars on sale today.